TodePond/TodePondDotCom/wikiblogarden/health/loo-lu/readme.md

 I was at a tech conference and I told my friend that I was going to the loo.
 He said he would come too.

 I walked towards the womens loo, and he kept following.

 I pointed out the toilet sign to him.
 He stopped, and said, "Oh yeah".

+## Burp castle

+I was in a bar called Burp Castle and I needed the loo.
+I went into the mens loo, and it had loads of cool stickers & art on its walls.

+My partner told me it was the same in the womens too.
+So I went into the womens to see it.
+It was cool.

 ## Point me

 I was in a pub after work and I needed the loo.
 I noticed that I looked quite feminine that day, so I wasn't sure which one to go in.
 Both loos were on opposite sides of the pub, so I couldn't just pick out the emptiest one either.

 I wanted to get an honest opinion.
 I didn't think my colleagues would tell me the cold hard truth.
 So I went to the bar and pretended I didn't know where the loos were.

 "Could you point me to the loo please?"
 I asked.